 Enterprises can use data visualization to summarize a database in dashboards.
-By using that tool, managers are able to see trends, patterns, and insights to make better decisions.
-Marketers can employ that to study campaigns and customer data, in order to improve their work.
+By using that tool, managers can see trends, patterns, and insights to make better decisions.
+Marketers can employ it to study campaigns and customer data to improve their work.

 What is the history of data visualization?